Professor of the Practice of Global Economics and Management

-Athanasios Orphanides is a Senior Lecturer at the MIT Sloan School of Management.
+Athanasios Orphanides is a Professor of the Practice of Global Economics and Management at the MIT Sloan School of Management.

 His research interests are on central banking, finance, and political economy and he has published extensively on these topics over the past two decades.
 More recently, he has contributed to the ongoing debate on the euro area crisis.
-He is coeditor with Mike Bordo of The Great Inflation (NBER), forthcoming from the University of Chicago Press.
+He is coeditor with Mike Bordo of The Great Inflation: The Rebirth of Modern Central Banking, University of Chicago Press, 2013.

 Orphanides served as governor of the Central Bank of Cyprus from May 2007 to May 2012.
 As governor he oversaw the introduction of the euro in Cyprus and subsequently served as member of the Governing Council of the European Central Bank between January 2008 and May 2012.
 Following the creation of the European Systemic Risk Board in 2010, he was elected a member of its first Steering Committee.